Chrede88/cjsolsen.com/content/post/static_website/index.md

 Apart from the config file(s), the important folders are `content`, `static` and `theme`.
 The `content` folder will hold blog posts and other larger content.
 The `static` folder is where images used on the main page will be stored.
 The `theme` folder is pretty self explanatory, it holds all the files necessary for the chosen theme.
 Take a look at [this link](https://gohugo.io/getting-started/directory-structure/) for more info on the folder structure used by Hugo.

+## <a name="module"></a> Hugo modules
+Modules are supported as of Hugo v0.56.0.
+Modules are like packages in Python or modules in Go (which Hugo modules are build upon).
+You can use modules to import certain blocks of code that can help you build your website or even whole themes can be imported as modules.
+If you have chosen to work with the Academic theme I linked to under [Choosing a theme](#theme), you will notice that the theme folder is missing!
+This is because it is imported as a module on compile.
+If you look in the main config file (./config/_default/config.toml) you will see a `[module]` section at the very bottom.
+This instructs Hugo to import the theme.
+If you are not using Netlify (this tutorial does not rely on Netlify) you can out comment the second `[[module.imports]]`.

+Whenever you build your website Hugo will download the version specified in the file called `go.mod`, or load it from cache.
+This ensures that you will always get the same version of the theme unless you update the version pointer in the file.
+This also makes it extremely easy to update the theme to a newer version.

 ## <a name="build"></a> Building the website
 Once you are ready to compile the HTML files that will make up your website, navigate to the top level of your local website folder tree and execute the following:
 ```